 R3 and C4 are filters used to shield the CS pin from noise.
-Adjusting R3 to range between 0 Ω and several k Ω and C4 between 10 pF and 100 pF will reduce false detections of off-timing due to switching-on noise in the off-time modulation region.
-When adjusting the filter constants, check for false detections on the actual apparatus using as many different REF pin voltage V{REF} settings as possible within the REF voltage range given in the specification.
-(For details, see Section 5.1.2 [[B] Off-time modulation range] on pages 22 to 23.)
+Adjusting R3 to range between 0 $\Omega$ and several k $\Omega$ and C4 between 10 pF and 100 pF will reduce false detections of off-timing due to switching-on noise in the off-time modulation region.
+When adjusting the filter constants, check for false detections on the actual apparatus using as many different REF pin voltage $V{REF}$ settings as possible within the REF voltage range given in the specification.
+(For details, see Section 5.1.2 [[B] Off-time modulation range] on pages 21 to 22.)